gardener/landscaper/docs/deployer/container.md

 your program must be stored in a predefined file and are collected by Landscaper/container deployer once your program and thus the container terminates.

-More details and examples about how to create a component with a blueprint containing a DeployItem for the container deployer could be found [here](https://github.com/gardener/landscapercli/blob/master/docs/commands/container_deployer/add_container_di.md).

 **Index**:
 - [Provider Configuration](#provider-configuration)
 - [Provider Status](#status)